oist-cnru/The-Bayesian-Behavior-Framework/README.md

 # Code for the Bayesian Behaviors framework

-The current repository contains the source code for generating the simulation results for the paper "Synergizing habits and goals with variational Bayes", published on *Nature Communications* (Link to be updated)
+The current repository contains the source code for generating the simulation results for the paper "**Synergizing habits and goals with variational Bayes**" by Dongqi Han, Kenji Doya, Dongsheng Li and Jun Tani, published on *Nature Communications*.  [[Link]](https://www.nature.com/articles/s41467-024-48577-7)

 ## Installation